-- 2 Tbsp butter
+- 2 Tablespoon butter

-- 2 Tbsp flour
+- 2 Tablespoon flour

 - Dash black pepper

-- 1 1/2 cups milk I used almond milk
+- 1 1/2 cups whole milk

 - 3/4 cup shredded parmesan cheese

-Lightly dust your work space with flour.
+- Lightly dust your work space with flour.
 Divide dough into 4-6 pieces.
 Roll each ball into a long snake about 1/4 inch thick.
 Cut your rope into 1 inch pieces.
 Place the finished gnocchi onto parchment paper or cookie sheets lightly dusted with flour.

-For the sauce, melt the butter over medium heat.
+- For the sauce, melt the butter over medium heat.
 Add flour and stir until completely mixed.

-Add shredded cheese and stir until completely melted and incorporated.
-Add fresh herbs and stir cooking for 1 minute more.
+- Add shredded cheese and stir until completely melted and incorporated.
+Add fresh herbs and stir, cooking for 1 minute more.